-My best work usually involves telling stories of the people and places central to critical environmental issues.
-They're all listed below, but first, you should visit these two links:
+My best work usually involves telling stories of the people and places central to critical climate and environmental issues.

 • Learn why the Columbia Journalism Review said: Magill's reporting is a "model for other reporters on this beat in the West and beyond."
 On June 12, 2013, the Columbia Journalism Review highlighted my data-driven energy reporting at the Fort Collins Coloradoan as a model for how journalists should report on oil and gas.
 Click here to read the story (PDF).